Stocks rise after release of Fed meeting minutes

 Surging oil prices worsened inflation by sending gasoline prices in the U.S. to record highs.
 The price of U.S. crude oil is still up 36% for the year, but has been slipping throughout the week in a welcome sign for a market hoping for any signal that inflation could be easing.

-U.S. crude oil fell 1% Wednesday afternoon.
+U.S. crude oil fell 1% Wednesday.
 The price on Tuesday settled below $100 a barrel for the first time since early May.

 Central banks have been raising interest rates in an attempt to temper inflation.
 The Fed has been particularly aggressive in its shift from historically low interest rates at the height of the pandemic to unusually big rate increases now.
 That has raised concerns that the central bank could go too far, hitting the brakes too hard on economic growth and bringing on a recession.